-As noted above, most income earned by a U.S. corporation is subject to federal income taxation regardless of where earned.
-Foreign earned (foreign source) income is therefore vulnerable to taxation in multiple jurisdictions.
-The foreign tax credit essentially is a mechanism for U.S. corporations to reduce or eliminate international double taxation of the same income.
-(The U.S. foreign tax credit rules serve the same conceptual purpose as participation exemption regimes do in other countries.)
+As noted above, most income earned by a US corporation is subject to federal income taxation regardless of where earned.
+Foreign-earned (foreign-source) income is therefore vulnerable to taxation in multiple jurisdictions.

+The foreign tax credit essentially is a mechanism for US corporations to reduce or eliminate international double taxation of the same income.
+(The US foreign tax credit rules serve the same conceptual purpose as participation exemption regimes do in other countries.)

-The foreign tax credit generally is allowable for foreign taxes paid on foreign-source income subject to U.S. tax.
-A U.S. person that claims the "direct" credit (i.e., credit for taxes paid directly by that person) must bear the economic cost of the underlying tax (by paying or accruing the tax), and be legally obligated to do so.
+The foreign tax credit generally is allowable for foreign taxes paid on foreign-source income subject to US tax.
+A US person that claims the "direct" credit (i.e., credit for taxes paid directly by that person) must bear the economic cost of the underlying tax (by paying or accruing the tax) and be legally obligated to do so.
 A foreign tax is creditable only if it is imposed on income, such as an income tax or a tax imposed on gross receipts or sales.
 Further, the tax must be paid to a foreign country, which includes political subdivisions like cities and provinces.
-Taxpayers should carefully examine the underlying local tax regime that imposes the foreign tax to ensure that it qualifies for a U.S. foreign tax credit.
+Regulations issued in early 2021 substantially modified the existing standard for determining creditability of a foreign tax, and now require that foreign tax rules correspond quite closely to US tax rules, especially with respect to cost recovery (allowable deductions).
+These regulations also introduced an "attribution requirement" under which taxes imposed by a foreign country are creditable in the United States only in situations in which the country imposing the tax has sufficient nexus with the activities of the taxpayer.
+Taxpayers should carefully examine the underlying local tax regime that imposes the foreign tax to ensure that it qualifies for a US foreign tax credit.

-In addition to a credit for foreign taxes directly imposed on the U.S. taxpayer, pre-tax reform, U.S. corporate shareholders were eligible for an "indirect" credit for foreign taxes paid or accrued by a foreign corporation in which the U.S. corporate shareholder owned at least 10 percent of the voting stock.
-Such credit was available to the U.S. taxpayer upon the payment of actual dividends from the foreign subsidiary, as well as on any current inclusions under the subpart F rules.
-Tax reform repealed the "indirect" credit rules for dividends from CFCs, but retained the deemed paid credit rules for subpart F inclusions.
-Additionally, U.S. shareholders of CFCs are eligible for a deemed paid foreign tax credit on GILTI inclusions, subject to a 20 percent haircut.
+In addition to a credit for foreign taxes directly imposed on the US taxpayer, US corporate shareholders are eligible for a deemed paid credit for foreign taxes paid or accrued on any current inclusions under the subpart F rules.

+Additionally, US shareholders of CFCs are eligible for a deemed paid foreign tax credit on GILTI inclusions, subject to a 20 percent haircut.

-The credit is nonrefundable, i.e., there is a limitation imposed on the amount of foreign tax credits that can be claimed in order to prevent taxpayers from using the credits to offset income earned in the United States (U.S. source) that is unrelated to the foreign tax.
-At a high level, the credit is limited to the U.S. federal income tax liability on the related income.
-The limitation does not apply to standalone items of income.
+The credit is nonrefundable, i.e., there is a limitation imposed on the amount of foreign tax credits that can be claimed in order to prevent taxpayers from using the credits to offset income earned in the United States (US-source) that is unrelated to the foreign tax.
+At a high level, the credit is limited to the US federal income tax liability on the related income.
+The limitation does not apply to stand-alone items of income.

 Instead, a taxpayer's foreign tax credit limitation is determined separately for the taxpayer's separate foreign tax credit "baskets."
-Prior to tax reform there were two baskets: (i) passive category income; and, (ii) general category income.
-Tax reform added two new baskets: (i) foreign branch income, and (ii) GILTI.
+There currently are four baskets: (i) passive category income, (ii) general category income, (iii) foreign branch income, and (iv) GILTI.
 Foreign taxes paid with respect to income in one basket may not be credited against income in another basket.